 What do the KPIs “queued” in SMS statistics mean?

-The value that is display doesn't always match the real time one, as most SMS have been sent already but there is often a delay in displaying the correct number.
+The value that is displayed doesn't always match the real-time one, as most SMS have been sent already but there is often a delay in displaying the correct number.
 If you run the detailed response extract and find “accepted for delivery”, it means that your SMS has been sent.

-The delay is depending on the SMS provider.
-We only display the SMS as status "sent" when the SMS providers confirm us they have sent it.
+The delay will depend on the SMS provider.
+We only display the SMS as status "sent" when the SMS providers confirm to us that they have sent it.

-Do you have any tip on where to place variables in SMS designs?
+Do you have any tips on where to place variables in SMS designs?

 When adding the STOP at the end of your message, you should reduce the size of your text to avoid the unsubscription cuts off.
 Alternatively, when inserting a variable (standard/custom field or landing page) to personalize your message, we recommend inserting it at the beginning or in the middle of your SMS to avoid breaking it.
 The longer the value of your variable, the more you should reduce the number of characters to ensure it fits in one single message.